How to Know if it’s a Dental Emergency

 Common Dental Emergencies

-If you’re suffering from any of the following common dental emergencies, here’s what you need to know about caring for the problem until you can get to a dentist.
+If you’re affected by any of the following common dental emergencies, here’s what you want to do for the problem until you visit a dentist.

 Carefully pick up the tooth by the crown or the top, taking care not to touch the root, and carefully rinse it without scrubbing.
 If possible, reinsert the tooth in the socket.
 If you can’t, place the tooth in a small container of milk and get to the dentist quickly to increase the chances of saving your tooth.